Spec-DY/WelcomeTo...CardCounter/README.md

-# WelcomeTo...CardCounter
-Card Counter for Welcome to... boardgame
+# Card Counter for Welcome to... boardgame